Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding: Uncertainty in Speculation Accuracy

 \section{Uncertainty in Speculation Accuracy}

-Since draft models are less capable than target models, their speculation accuracy is often inconsistent and uncertain\xxx{\,\cite{liu2024optimizing, chen2025spin}}.
-Predicting speculation accuracy could improve SD's effectiveness, so we explored whether it can be inferred using only the draft model's internal information.
-To investigate this, we ran SD on 128 prompts spanning two NLP tasks and analyzed the resulting speculation accuracy.
-Figure\,\ref{fig:uncertainty-expr}(a) shows a subset of the results for one representative query over 100 drafting-verification steps (draft length=5).
-The gray bars, representing the number of accepted tokens at each step, indicate that speculation accuracy fluctuates sharply and unpredictably across steps.
+Since draft models are less capable than target models, their speculation accuracy is often inconsistent and uncertain\,\cite{liu2024optimizing, chen2025spin}.
+Predicting speculation accuracy could improve SD's effectiveness, so we explored whether it can be inferred using only the draft model's information.
+To investigate this, we ran SD on 128 prompts across two NLP tasks and analyzed the resulting speculation accuracy.
+Figure\,\ref{fig:uncertainty-expr} shows a subset of the results for one representative query over 100 draft-verification steps (draft length=5).
+The gray bars (accepted tokens per step) indicate that speculation accuracy fluctuates sharply and unpredictably across steps.

-To understand what causes these accuracy changes, we examined tokens before and after sharp changes in accuracy.
-However, these tokens do not share any commonality in their embeddings or semantics (based on human interpretation). \xxx{Moreover, we found that accuracy-changing positions often involve high-frequency tokens, such as stop words.
-This suggests that the observed fluctuations are not driven by meaning or context, which may explain why these positions tend to contain high-frequency tokens.} A prior study proposed predicting speculation accuracy from recent history using a moving average\,\cite{liu2024optimizing}, but as shown in the Figure \ref{fig:uncertainty-expr}, this estimation deviates significantly from actual speculation accuracy.
+To understand what causes the accuracy changes, we examined tokens before and after sharp changes in accuracy.
+However, these tokens do not share any commonality in their embeddings or semantics (based on human interpretation).
+Moreover, we found that majority of accuracy-changing positions involve high-frequency tokens, such as stop words, which suggests that the observed fluctuations are not likely driven by meaning or context.
+A prior study proposed predicting speculation accuracy from recent history using a moving average\,\cite{liu2024optimizing}, but as shown in Figure\,\ref{fig:uncertainty-expr}, this estimation deviates from the actual accuracy.
+We also tested entropy-based predictions (e.g. SVIP), which showed limited accuracy\,(see Section\,\ref{subsec:eval-sdvariants}).

-This uncertainty in speculation accuracy leads to a significant waste of verification cost.
-If all drafted tokens are rejected, SD can be more expensive than target decoding with the target model.
-To quantify this inefficiency, we ran SD with speculation lengths of 5 and batch sizes of 4 to 32 (using the same draft and target model as before) \xxx{and analyzed the throughput when 0--5 tokens are accepted.
-We also measured the average number of accepted tokens and the corresponding throughput as shown in Figure 1(b).} Overall, more than 40\% of verification was spent on rejected tokens, and 48\% of SD steps were more expensive than target decoding (not shown in the Figure \ref{fig:uncertainty-expr}).
-We also observed that at larger batch sizes, SD’s already reduced performance gains are offset by the cost of running the draft model and by this verification overhead, which may result in overall performance degradation.
+This uncertainty leads to a significant waste of verification cost.
+In our preliminary experiment, we found that over 40\% of verification effort was spent on rejected tokens, and that 48\% of SD steps were more expensive than decoding directly with the target model.
+We also observed that at larger batch sizes, SD’s already reduced performance gains are further offset by the cost of running the draft model and the additional verification overhead, which can result in overall performance degradation.